Do I have to be “out” to join “Out in STEM”?

 Do I have to be a STEM major to join oSTEM?

 No, but if you are straight, cisgender, and not questioning, we respectfully ask you to reconsider joining oSTEM.
-This is a safe space for a specific marginalized community and there are plenty of other professional STEM organizations on Texas A&M’s campus that you can join.
+This is a safe space for a specific, often-marginalized community and there are plenty of other professional STEM organizations on Texas A&M’s campus that you can join.
 You can also join Aggie Allies.

 What is a resumé drop?

 oSTEM provides a resumé drop service for undergraduates and graduate students seeking immediate employment after graduating.
 We collect your resumes into a secure folder, and then when requested, we privately share these resumés with companies who present to / network with / recruit from us.
-Submit your resumé with the instructions found at the #resume-drop-instructions channel on the Slack.
+Submit your resumé through the instructions found at the #resume-drop channel on the Discord.

 Where else can I find safe spaces on campus?